16 Bluetooth Security: Pairing Methods

 - LE Secure Connections: BLE 4.2+ uses ECDH for improved key agreement

-Worked Example: Calculating MITM Attack Success Rate for Just Works vs Numeric Comparison
+Worked Example: Comparing Just Works and Numeric Comparison

-Scenario: A smart door lock is being paired in an apartment building with 20 nearby BLE devices.
-Compare the MITM attack success probability for Just Works versus Numeric Comparison pairing.
+Scenario: A smart door lock is being paired in an apartment building with many nearby BLE devices.
+Compare the security behavior of Just Works versus Numeric Comparison pairing.

 Just Works pairing: